 What Happens When a Pressure Switch Malfunctions

-When your pressure switch isn’t working promptly, you’ll likely hear the fan start and the switch clicking a couple times before the furnace shuts down completely.
-When a part isn’t working right, your furnace will turn off as a safety precaution.
+When your pressure switch isn’t functioning promptly, you’ll likely hear the fan start and the switch clicking a couple times before the furnace turns off completely.
+When a part isn’t performing right, your furnace will turn off to protect you.

 Your furnace will show you something is incorrect with a red flash from its indicator light, which it uses to present error codes.
 It uses this red light to flash code, like Morse code.

-You may notice short flashes or an alternating slow flash as it transmits a fault code.
+You may notice short flashes or an alternating slow flash as it communicates a fault code.

 Estimated Repair Cost for Furnace Error Code 228

-Before replacing the switch, your Service Experts Heating & Air Conditioning tech will look at other parts of your furnace first.
-Several other issues can also cause the error code, like a clogged vent or cracked hose.
+Before replacing the switch, your Service Experts Heating & Air Conditioning technician will look at other parts of your furnace first.
+A handful of other issues can also cause the error code, like a clogged vent or cracked hose.

-The price to fix your furnace depends on what’s defective with it and how long it takes to fix it.
+The cost to repair your furnace depends on what’s defective with it and how long it takes to fix it.

 If your pressure switch needs to be replaced, you can anticipate to pay between $40 to $350.

-If you require furnace repair, reach out to the technicians from Service Experts Heating & Air Conditioning to check out the fault code and fix the problem to your requirements.
+If you require furnace repair, reach out to the professionals from Service Experts Heating & Air Conditioning to check out the fault code and fix the issue to your requirements.